 A summary of things to do to help relieve mastitis

 - Keep the sore breast as empty as possible by feeding your baby often

-- Apply warmth to the sore area before a feed
+- Apply warmth to the sore breast for up to a few minutes before a feed

 - Feed from the sore breast first, when your baby's sucking is stronger